pechkn/pechkn.github.io/notes/cs.md

 - *Floyd's Cycle Algorithm* detects cycle in a linked list by hashing and grouping nodes.
 Efficiency is O(n).

 - *Topological Sort* constructs topological flattened sequence of nodes from weighted Directed Acycled Graph (DAG).
 Efficiency is O(v + e).

+**Patterns** are general, reusable solutions to a commonly occurring problems in software development:
+- *Factory Method* assumes that superclass with interface for creating objects allows child classes to alter their type

+- *Abstract Factory* assumes the possibility of creating families of related objects without specifying their concrete classes

+- *Builder* assumes constructing complex objects step by step with ability to produce different types of it on different stages

+- *Prototype* is an abstract instance with non-unique code that can be shared across multiple objects

+- *Singleton* is a class that strictly has only one instance and provides a global access point to itself

+- *Adapter* is something that allows objects with incompatible interfaces to interact

+- *Bridge* assumes splitting large class or closely related classes into abstraction and implementation which can be developed independently

+- *Composite* is an object that can be recursive child and parent of other objects while still normally acting as individual object

+- *Decorator* is a wrapper that can attach new behaviors to objects by placing them inside itself

+- *Facade* is a simplified interface to a library, a framework, or any other complex set of classes

+- *Flyweight* assumes fitting more objects into the available amount of memory by sharing common parts in multiple objects

+- *Proxy* is a placeholder of another object that allows to access the object and perform something before or after it

+And, finally, all code, good or bad, should be covered with different **tests**:
+- *Unit testing* ensures that any part of the code delivers expected output

+- *Component testing* verifies the functionality and/or usability of single complex object

+- *Smoke testing* verifies the basic functionality of program at earlier stages of development

+- *Integration testing* finds out how individual components function together

+- *Regression testing* makes sure that codebase change hasn’t broken the existing functionality

+- *Sanity testing* determines that the minor modifications have fixed the issues and haven't introduced new ones

+- *System testing* evaluates complete, integrated system's compliance with the specified requirements at final stages

+- *User acceptance testing* verifies that software can handle actual users' required tasks in real-world scenarios*

+**Test-driven development (TDD)** is a software development process relying on software requirements being tested before release and tracking all development by repeatedly testing software against all cases.